vinicbarros/shortly-back/README.md

 # :shorts: Shortly :shorts:

-A restful api that makes it easier to you shorten your urls! <br>
+A restful api that makes it easier to you shorten your urls! <br><br>
 ![GitHub Org's stars](https://img.shields.io/github/stars/camilafernanda?style=social)

 <br />